 We would like to sincerely thank the contributors to and the users of Lubuntu on i386.
 Without you, Lubuntu would not be what it is today.
 The Lubuntu Team would like encourage you to read our post regarding taking a new direction if you would like to understand more about our future aspirations as a project.
 Lubuntu is far from slowing down; if you would like to join our growing team of contributors, check out our Telegram/Matrix/IRC channels.

-Thanks to all the hard work from our contributors, Lubuntu 16.04 LTS has been released!
-With the codename Xenial Xerus, Lubuntu 16.04 LTS is the 10th release of Lubuntu, and the second long term support release.
-Lubuntu 16.04 LTS will be supported until April 2019, with three years of support.
+Thanks to all the hard work from our contributors, Lubuntu 18.10 has been released!
+With the codename Cosmic Cuttlefish, Lubuntu 18.10 is the 15th release of Lubuntu and the first release of Lubuntu with LXQt as the default desktop environment, with support until July of 2019.

 Adam Conrad always does a great job in stating that people should test the Release Candidates.
 Here’s what he has said this time:

 Over the next few hours, builds will start popping on the Cosmic Final milestone page on the ISO tracker.
 These builds are not final.
 We’re still waiting on a few more fixes, a few things to migrate, etc. I’ve intentionally not updated base-files or the ISO labels to reflect the release status (so please don’t file bugs about those).